jcnelson/poxl/citycoin-prd.md

 A user interface for Stacking should be easy to configure, use and understand, such that:

-- a Stacker can obtain city coins through mining or purchasing them through an exchange
+- a Stacker can obtain CityCoins through mining or purchasing them through an exchange
-- a Stacker can submit city coins to the contract using the Stacks Web Wallet
+- a Stacker can submit CityCoins to the contract using the Stacks Web Wallet
 - a Stacker can choose the number of reward cycles to participate in
-- a Stacker can see the status of their city coins based on their address, and claim any that are unlocked from the smart contract
+- a Stacker can see the status of their CityCoins based on their address, and claim any that are unlocked from the smart contract
 - a Stacker can see the available Stacks token (STX) rewards based on their address, and claim them from the smart contract
 - a Stacker can see current and historical stacking statitistics, their stacking activity, and their stacking history
 - all user data is stored in [Gaia](https://docs.stacks.co/build-apps/guides/data-storage), and only accessible to the user